Br3nda/drupal-module-drush/README.txt

   php functions
     Outputs the names of all the functions exported by the given PHP extension.

+  sql url
+    Displays the Drupal site's database connection string.

+  sql version
+    Displays the MySQL or PostgreSQL server version number.

+  sql version client
+    Displays the MySQL or PostgreSQL client version number.

+  sql dump
+    Outputs the entire Drupal database in SQL format using mysqldump or pg_dump.

+  sql query
+    Executes the given SQL query on the Drupal database.

   theme list
     Lists all currently installed Drupal themes.